Anti-concentration and honest, adaptive confidence bands: Honest and adaptive confidence bands in H o lder classes

-and consider the confidence band $\mathcal{C}_{n} = \{ \mathcal{C}_{n}(x) : x \in \mathcal{X} \}$ of the form (\ref{cband}) and (\ref{eq: s_n}), where $\mathcal{X}$ is a (suitable) compact set in $\RR^d$.
+and consider the confidence band $\mathcal{C}_{n} = \{ \mathcal {C}_{n}(x)\dvtx x \in\mathcal{X} \}$ of the form (\ref{cband}) and (\ref{eqsn}), where $\mathcal{X}$ is a (suitable) compact set in $\mathbb{R}^d$.

-We begin with stating our assumptions.
+We begin by stating our assumptions.
 First, we restrict attention to kernel density estimators $\hat{f}_n$ based on either convolution or wavelet projection kernel functions.
-Let $r$ be an integer such that $r \geq 2$ and $r > \bar{t}$.
+Let $r$ be an integer such that $r \geq2$ and $r > \bar{t}$.

-\begin{condition_low}[Density estimator] The density estimator $\hat{f}_n$ is either a convolution or wavelet projection kernel density estimator defined in (\ref{eq: kernel density estimator}), (\ref{eq: convolution kernel}), and (\ref{eq: wavelet kernel}).
-For convolution kernels, the function $K: \RR \to \RR$ has compact support and is of bounded variation, and moreover is such that $\int K(s) ds = 1$ and $\int s^{j} K(s) dx = 0$ for $j=1,\dots,r-1$.
-For wavelet projection kernels, the function $\phi: \RR \to \RR$ is either a compactly supported father wavelet of regularity $r-1$ (that is, $\phi$ is $(r-1)$-times continuously differentiable), or a Battle-Lemari\'{e} wavelet of regularity $r-1$. \end{condition_low} The assumptions stated in Condition L\ref{con: density estimator} are commonly used in the literature.
+{L\arabic{conditionlow}} \begin{conditionlow}[(Density estimator)] The density estimator $\hat{f}_n$ is either a convolution or wavelet projection kernel density estimator defined in (\ref {eqkerneldensityestimator}), (\ref{eqconvolutionkernel})~and~(\ref {eqwaveletkernel}).
+For convolution kernels, the function $K\dvtx \mathbb {R}\to\mathbb{R}$ has compact support and is of bounded variation, and moreover is such that $\int K(s) \,ds = 1$ and $\int s^{j} K(s) \,dx = 0$ for $j=1,\ldots,r-1$.
+For wavelet projection kernels, the function $\phi\dvtx \mathbb{R}\to\mathbb{R}$ is either a compactly supported father wavelet of regularity $r-1$ [i.e., $\phi$ is $(r-1)$-times continuously differentiable], or a Battle--Lemari\'{e} wavelet of regularity $r-1$. \end{conditionlow} The assumptions stated in Condition~\ref{condensityestimator} are commonly used in the literature.
 See \cite{GG02} for a more general class of convolution kernel functions that would suffice for our results.
-Details on compactly supported and Battle-Lemari\'{e} wavelets can be found in Chapters 6 and 5.4 of \cite{Daubechies92}, respectively.
+Details on compactly supported and Battle--Lemari\'{e} wavelets can be found in Chapters~6 and 5.4 of \cite{Daubechies92}, respectively.